 A study by Sundh et al determined that the Clinical COPD Questionnaire (CCQ), which estimates quality of life in patients with COPD, is effective.
 The CCQ identified that heart disease, depression, and underweight status are independently associated with lower health-related quality of life in patients with COPD.

-In a multicenter, prospective, observational study of 201 consecutive patients with moderate-to-severe COPD, Martinez-Garcia et al reported that in addition to smoking, pulmonary hypertension, and declining lung function, all of which are known risk factors for mortality in patients with COPD, bronchiectasis, which is common in patients with moderate-to-severe COPD, is independently associated with increased risk of all-cause mortality.
+In a multicenter, prospective, observational study of 201 consecutive patients with moderate-to-severe COPD, Martinez-Garcia et al reported that in addition to smoking, pulmonary hypertension, and declining lung function (known risk factors for mortality in patients with COPD), bronchiectasis (which is common in patients with moderate-to-severe COPD) is independently associated with increased risk of all-cause mortality.
 [32, 33]